-6 Proposals
+Proposals

-In this section, we discuss proposals that can generate 21 lakh jobs over the next five years.
+In this section, we discuss proposals that can generate 41 lakh jobs over the next five years.
 We are focusing on those ideas that create not just significant employment (both short-term and long-term), but also public value.
 We also consider options for the Rajasthan government to finance them.

-6.1 Natural resource regeneration
+Natural resource regeneration

-As mentioned above, about 20 million hectares of Rajasthan suffers from land degradation or desertification.
+As mentioned above, about 20 million hectares of Rajasthan suers from land degradation or desertification.
 In addition, water sources and forests are also highly stressed.

-The degradation of natural resources of Rajasthan can be countered by a large-scale public program to restore those natural resources.
+The degradation of natural resources of Rajasthan can be countered by a large scale public program to restore those natural resources.
 For instance, wind erosion can be controlled by sand dune stabilization and shelter belt plantation.
 Grasses and small shrubs can be grown in degraded pastures.
 This can significantly increase the carrying capacity of livestock.

 Water-logging and soil salinity can be countered by lining the irrigation network in order to reduce the seepage of water from the canals.
 Draining the sub-surface of excess water is also an important measure.
-A good drainage system consists of surface drains or sub-surface drains or combination of both, as per need.
-Bio-drainage, through planting trees such as Eucalyptus, can be a less costly, and more eco-friendly complement to creating drainage.
+A good drainage system consists of surface drains or subsurface drains or combination of both, as per need.
+Biodrainage, through planting trees such as Eucalyptus, can be a less costly, and more eco-friendly complement to creating drainage.

 As mentioned earlier, Rajasthan is rich in minerals.
-Re-vegetation of the mine spoils is very challenging but essential.
-The recommended strategy is simultaneous revival of traditional water harvesting systems, ground water recharge and enhanced biomass production, of grasses, shrubs and drought resistant plant species.
-Plant genera such as Acacia, Prosopis and Cenchrus can help the rehabilitation of mine areas.37
+Revegetation of the mine spoils is very challenging but necessary in India.
+Plants such as acacia and vilayati kikar can help the rehabilitation of mine areas.35